When it comes to saving money it can be tough to cut back without feeling deprived.

 Meal planning is one of the biggest money savers our family has embraced.

-It’s not only saved us money, but it’s saved me time and stress when it comes time to make dinner.
+It’s not only saved us money, but it’s saved me time and stress when it comes to both grocery shopping and making dinner.

-I used to panic around 4 o’clock every afternoon wondering what I was going to make.
+No matter what I bought, I’d still find myself in a panic around 4 o’clock every afternoon wondering what I was going to make for dinner.

 Just by planning things out a week ahead, not only is the stress gone, but I can finally enjoy making dinner again.

-Plus when you plan ahead you can take advantage of coupons and store sales much more easily.
+Plus when you plan ahead you can cut your grocery budget by taking advantage of coupons and store sales much more easily.

 Eat Out Less

-Eating out can be a huge money drain.
+Eating out can be a huge drain on your monthly budget.

 It may not seem too expensive at first, but the costs quickly add up.